Mr Dean Webster - Headteacher

 Qualifications: BA PE Education, MA Education and Leadership, NPQH

 Mr Webster has a deep-rooted belief in high standards of discipline and exceptional quality of teaching – no exceptions.
-Now, as headteacher of Mercia school, he is determined to establish a world class school that can rival any, including those in the public sector.
-A keen sportsman, he relishes teamwork and is thrilled to lead Mercia school where every teacher is committed to ending social and educational inequality.
+Now, as headteacher of Mercia School, he is determined to establish a world class school that can rival any, including those in the public sector.
+A keen sportsman, he relishes teamwork and is thrilled to lead Mercia School where every teacher is committed to ending social and educational inequality.

-Mr Joshua Fisher - Deputy Headteacher
+Mr Joshua Fisher - Deputy Headteacher/SENCO

 Qualifications: BA (Hons) History, PGCE Secondary History, MA Education and Leadership

 Mr Fisher read History at the University of York, graduating in 2011.
 He gained his Masters degree in Education and Leadership from the University of Manchester in 2015.
 Mr Fisher has a particular passion for twentieth century history with his specialism being Germany 1918-45, alongside an enduring fascination with both the First and Second World Wars.
 He has always been immensely passionate about history and delights in the prospect of motivating and pushing pupils to become brilliant historians.